 Jobscan

-Jobscan works by uploading your resume, pasting the job description, and analyzing the provided report.
+Jobscan works by uploading your resume, pasting the job description, and reading the report.

-- Job titles – checks for an exact match with the job title, as these are often key ATS keywords.
+- Job titles — checks for an exact match with the listing's title, since these are often key ATS keywords.

-- Soft skills – identifies non-technical skills from the job ad and shows which ones are included in your resume.
+- Soft skills — identifies non-technical skills from the ad and shows which are in your resume.

-- Other keywords – includes company and industry terms, or additional buzzwords found in the job description.
+- Other keywords — company and industry terms, or additional phrases found in the job description.

 ATS resume checker and resume score

-Rezi and Jobscan emphasize beating applicant tracking systems (ATS) and optimizing your resume for specific job descriptions.
-This section compares how Rezi and Jobscan evaluate resume quality and ATS compatibility.
+Both platforms emphasize getting past applicant tracking systems and optimizing for specific job descriptions.
+This section compares how each one evaluates resume quality and ATS compatibility.

 Rezi

-Rezi’s ATS resume checker helps you improve your resume in real-time.
-As you write, it provides instant feedback on what to improve, so you know where to make changes on the spot.
+Rezi's ATS resume checker gives you feedback in real time.
+As you write, it flags what to improve, so you know where to make changes on the spot.

-It also gives you a Rezi Score, rating your resume out of 100 based on content, format, optimization, and best practices.
+It also gives you a Rezi Score, rating your resume out of 100 across content, format, optimization, and best practices.

-For a final check, the “Application Ready” tab evaluates your resume across all four categories to determine if it’s fully prepared for submission.
+For a final pass, the "Application Ready" tab evaluates your resume across all four categories to confirm it's ready to submit.

 Jobscan

 Jobscan generates a detailed report after you upload your resume and enter the target job description.
-You'll instantly see your match rate and areas that need to be fixed.
+You'll instantly see your match rate and the areas to fix.

-Jobscan does 30+ checks on your resume to make sure it’s optimized, and recommends you reach a match score of 75% for the best results.
+Jobscan runs 30+ checks to gauge how optimized your resume is, and recommends aiming for a match score of 75% for the best results.
+The report also includes:

-- Keywords – skills, buzzwords, and industry terms.
+- Keywords — skills, phrases, and industry terms.

-- Content Errors – checks for mismatched job titles, education details, date formatting, section titles, and file type.
+- Content errors — mismatched job titles, education details, date formatting, section titles, and file type.

-- ATS Tips – guidance on improving ATS compatibility.
+- ATS tips — guidance on improving compatibility.

 Additional tools and features